neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 Sometimes you may end up repeating the same or similar calls to the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c` in multiple use cases.
-To prevent this code duplication, you should first check if the calls can be moved to a parent node using the [Inheritance](#inheritance) feature described above.
+To prevent this code duplication, first check if the calls can be moved to a parent node using the [Inheritance](#inheritance) feature described above.
 If that is not possible, we recommend extracting the calls into an extension on the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) or one of the more specific composers: